-Tomlin, K.A. (in press).
-Positive conflict and communication. in T. Duening (Ed.), Building Positive Organizations.
+Tomlin, K.A.
+(2016).
+Positive conflict and communication.
+In T. Duening (ed.), Leading the Positive Organization: Actions, Tools, and Processes.
 New York, NY: Business Expert Press.

 Kennedy, K.A. & Pronin, E. (2012).
 Bias perception in the spiral of conflict.
 In J. Hanson (ed.), Ideology, psychology, and law.
 New York, NY: Oxford University Press.

 Harber, K., Stafford, R., & Kennedy, K.A.
 (2010).
 The positive feedback bias as a response to self-image threat.
 British Journal of Social Psychology, 49, 207-218.